The 5-Day Weekend, Courtesy of the Reformation

 If you can't get to Germany for the Reformationstag this year, bring it to you.

-Watch the video here, check your local PBS listings, or get the PBS app on your Roku TV.
+Watch the video on YouTube, check your local PBS listings, or get the PBS app on your Roku TV.

 And when you're done with the video, click here to find out what we've inherited from Martin Luther besides the entire Reformation, as well as what is going on in Germany regarding the Reformation this year.